U.S. needs to rethink Ebola infection controls, says CDC chief

 The infection of the Dallas nurse is the second known to have occurred outside West Africa since the outbreak that began in March.
 It follows that of a nurse's aide in Spain who helped treat a missionary from Sierra Leone, who died of the virus.

+Officials said Pham's pet dog, a 1-year-old King Charles Spaniel, would be kept safe while its owner was in the hospital.
+That contrasts with the dog of the health worker in Spain that was euthanized out of fear the animal could spread the disease, prompting protests from animal rights activists.

-(Additional reporting by Julie Steenhuysen in Chicago, Jonathan Kaminsky in New Orleans, Marice Richter in Dallas and Roberta Rampton in Washington; Writing by Ken Wills; Editing by Michele Gershberg and Lisa Shumaker)
+(Additional reporting by Julie Steenhuysen in Chicago, Jonathan Kaminsky in New Orleans, Marice Richter in Dallas and Roberta Rampton in Washington; Writing by Jon Herskovitz and Ken Wills; Editing by Michele Gershberg and Lisa Shumaker; Editing by Andrew Hay and Tom Brown)